Lalalaconcerto/Birdmood-Dissertation/README.md

 The recording devices are based on the Raspberry Pi 4, where a USB microphone and a speaker are attached.
 Machine learning model is deployed on the Raspberry Pi.
 The model classifies different bird calls with different emotional labels.
 The training results are uploaded to MQTT.
 For a full overview of the electronic and mechanical design of the Raspberry Pi based device, please refer to [Human-bird sound interaction device handover document](https://github.com/Lalalaconcerto/Birdmood-Dissertation/tree/main/Human-bird%20sound%20interaction%20device).

 At the same time, a push button is introduced which allows people to control the speaker to play pre-recorded birds calls for communication with the real bird.
-The overview of the design of the Human-bird sound interaction device based on Raspberry Pi is shown in **section 2** as follows.
+The overview of the design of the Human-bird sound interaction device based on Raspberry Pi is shown in **Section 2** as follows.

 A physical device displays the bird emotions training results with a RGB LED text display based on ESP8266 NodeMcu board.
 It subscribes data from MQTT and display it with different lighted texts.
-The overview of the mechanical design of the bird emotion notification device based on ESP8266 is shown in **section 3** as follows.
+The overview of the mechanical design of the bird emotion notification device based on ESP8266 is shown in **Section 3** as follows.